AyeCode/invoicing/readme.txt

 * If VAT is reverse charged, indicate next to the tax field - ADDED
 * "Same country rule" defaults to charging tax even if VAT number is validated - CHANGED
 * "Recalculate totals" button on the invoice edit page does not use the updated VAT numbers - FIXED
+* Recurring discount code does not update the recurring text - FIXED

 = 2.1.3 =
 * `wpinv_insert_invoice()` function does not return created invoice on success - FIXED